HafizEngineerMuhammadAbdullah/Data-Structures-And-Algorithm-In-C-/Readme.md

 A comprehensive collection of **Data Structures, Algorithms, C++ STL, and LeetCode solutions** implemented in **C++** as part of my learning journey.

 This repository serves as a personal DSA knowledge base, interview preparation resource, and problem-solving portfolio.
+## 📖 About This Repository

+This repository is dedicated to learning and practicing:

+* Data Structures
+* Algorithms
+* Problem Solving
+* Competitive Programming Concepts
+* Interview Preparation

+All programs are written in **C++** with a focus on understanding concepts, optimizing solutions, and improving coding skills.

 ---